Zhang-Liao/ilp_coq/readme.md

 similar_goal_terms ignore equal_goal_terms.
 May also be related to do not use identifiers.
   - seldom predict assumption.
 - anonym_prop best at p16n32. f1=0.214. only work for simpl, intros

+## filter

+Do not contain reorder because after removing bad rules, reoredred predictions are different.